chandraharsha111/hugocontentdraft/content/posts/Exploring-AI-and-LLMs.md

 ---

-## Component Spotlights: Key Elements of the LLM Process
+## Component Spotlights: Key elements of the LLM Process

 ### User Input